What the $%#^ Is a Hashtag?

 How do you make a hashtag?

 The purpose of hashtags is to allow people to be able to read all the Tweets with the same hashtag in it.
 This started because people were talking about the same topic (e.g. #GoSens).
-This hashtag feature meant if you looked at a search feed of that hashtag results (e.g. search #GoSens), you’d see all the people Tweeting a comment regarding #GoSens.
-(It could have been authentic Sens fans talking about the game, or Leafs fans high jacking the conversation to interject something rude).
+This hashtag feature meant if you looked at a search feed of that hashtag results (e.g. search #GoSens), you’d see all the people Tweeting a comment regarding #GoSens (it could be authentic Sens fans talking about the game, or Leafs fans high-jacking the conversation to interject something rude).

 Conferences usually designate a hashtag - kind of like their own personal radio station.

-Do I just make up a hashtag?
+Can I just make up a hashtag?